The Boys from County Clare: Reception

 The film received mixed reviews from critics.
-The review aggregation website Rotten Tomatoes gives the film a score of 46%, based on reviews from 28 critics.
+The review aggregation website Rotten Tomatoes gives the film a score of 48% with an average score of 6.10/10 based on reviews from 27 critics.
 The website's consensus reads, "The Boys and Girl from County Clare is a charming - if entirely predictable - story about sibling rivalry featuring lively traditional Irish music."